Can I Change My Residential Mortgage to Buy-to-Let?

 You can work out the minimum rental income you would need by using our buy-to-let rent calculator.
 The lender will also need to know how much you’re looking to borrow for the new property, to ensure that you meet their affordability criteria.

-Find out how much you could borrow with our buy-to-let mortgage calculator.
+Find out how much you could borrow with our buy-to-let mortgage calculator

 Can I Let My Home and Buy Another Property?

 Many people take the opportunity to release equity from their property when they change their mortgage to a buy-to-let one and use the money released as a mortgage deposit for a new home.
 A residential mortgage is arranged on the new property alongside the buy-to-let mortgage on your current property.
-This process is called let to buy.
+This process is called let to buy

 1. Inform your lender - contact your current mortgage lender and inform them about your intention to convert your residential property into a buy-to-let investment.
-They will guide you through their specific process and requirements
+They will guide you on their specific process and requirements

 2. Assessment - your lender will likely assess your application based on various factors, including your financial situation, the property's rental potential, and their own lending criteria for buy-to-let mortgages